22 ministers under the erstwhile Mahama administration were taking double salaries.

 The information indicates that the ministers, who were Members of Parliament (MPs), were drawing salaries as MPs and at the same time receiving their monthly salaries as ministers, contrary to the law.

 Some of the ministers involved are said to have agreed to refund the moneys back to the state when they were confronted by security agents.

-The alleged scandal, DAILY GUIDE has gathered, started sometime in 2012.
+The alleged scandal according to reports started sometime in 2012.

 The revelation seems to reaffirm claims by some civil society organisations and members of the New Patriotic Party (NPP) that there had been massive acts of corruption by officers of the erstwhile NDC government.

 Per the constitution, MPs, who are appointed ministers, may either choose to receive their salaries as ministers or take what their colleague MPs are taking – although other benefits are attached.

 It has been reported that most of the MPs, who were appointed ministers under the previous Mahama administration opted to receive the salaries as ministers – because they are a little higher than that of MPs.